W. Douglas Gordon

 William Douglas Gordon (April 27, 1876 – May 4, 1944) was an American newspaper editor, critic, and attorney.
 He was editor of The Norfolk Ledger-Dispatch in Virginia for 22 years.
 He was also a critic and editor of the Richmond Times-Dispatch.
 At his death, The Richmond News Leader wrote, "He was much more than an editor: he was a Norfolk institution."

 Early life

 Gordon was born in Richmond, Virginia.
 He was the son of Evelyn Croxton and James Roy Gordon, an attorney and member of the Richmond City Council.
 In his youth, he was an avid horseman.

 He attended McGuire's University School in Richmond, graduating in 1894.
 He then enrolled in the University of Virginia for two years of undergraduate studies and two years of law studies, receiving an LL.B. in 1898.
-At the University of Virginia, he was a member of the Fraternity of Delta Psi (St. Anthony Hall), the VVV Dramatic Club, the Glee Club, Eli Banana, and Z.
+At the University of Virginia, he was a member of the Fraternity of Delta Psi (St. Anthony Hall), the VVV Dramatic Club, the Glee Club, Eli Banana, and The Z Society.